The Student Room GroupThe Student Room Group

 Dr Karen Grant, director of admissions for medicine and deputy director of medical studies, Lancaster Medical School

-Expert advice on writing a history personal statement
+Subject focus: writing a personal statement for history

 "One of the most important elements of a personal statement is for an applicant to show his/her engagement with the subject beyond the confines of their A-level studies.
 This might take the form of a book, a location or an activity that has been particularly influential in their choice course.